front-commerce/developers.front-commerce.com/source/docs/reference/use-selected-product-with-configurable-options.md

 ---
 id: use-selected-product-with-configurable-options
 title: useSelectedProductWithConfigurableOptions
+description: In the 2.10.0 release we refactored product configurable options and homogenized their use by creating useSelectedProductWithConfigurableOptions.
+This reference documentation explains how to use it.
 ---

-In the 2.10.0 release we refactored product configurable options and homogeneized their use by creating `useSelectedProductWithConfigurableOptions`.

-`useSelectedProductWithConfigurableOptions` accepts multiple formats for initial selected options and returns -among other things- an options update function that automatically handles relevant images selection and auto disabling.
+When working with product options, we recommend to use `useSelectedProductWithConfigurableOptions`.
+It accepts multiple formats for initial selected options and returns -among other things- an options update function that automatically handles relevant images selection and auto disabling.
 We believe this hook will be helpful when dealing with configurable product options so here is a small rundown on of it:

 ### Inputs